Boston University: Student and faculty activism

 To protest the poor condition of Boston University's African-American curriculum, on April 25, 1968 (three weeks after the assassination of Martin Luther King Jr.), African-American students conducted a sit-in and locked BU president Arland F. Christ-Janer out of his office for 12 hours.
 Umoja, BU's Black Student Union, put forward ten demands to Christ-Janer and got nine of them approved that included the creation of a Martin Luther King Chair of Social Ethics, expansion of African-American library resources and tutoring services, opening an "Afro-American coordinating center," admission and selection of more Black students and faculty.
 No disciplinary action was taken against the students who only opened the chains after their demands were met.
 "There was no surprise, or feeling of victory on the students' parts," said Christ-Janer in response to the sit-in.
 "They had confidence in their demands, and I had a confidence in them.
 The university, black and white alike, was the winner."

 The late twentieth century saw a culmination in student activism at Boston University during the presidency of John R. Silber.

-In 1972, student protests rose against the university administration's endorsement of Marine Corps recruitment on campus which faced significant opposition from the Student Democratic Society.
+In 1972, student protests rose against the university administration's endorsement of Marine Corps recruitment on campus which faced significant opposition from Students for a Democratic Society.

 On March 27, 1972, 50 police officers in "riot gear" defused a demonstration of 150 protesters at 195 Bay State Road, the BU Placement Office, where Marine recruiters were holding student interviews.
 A few protesters were arrested while some sustained minor injuries, including a student and two officers.
 Contrary to student claims of a peaceful protest, Silber said, "Civilization doesn't abdicate in face of barbarism.
 Those students or nonstudents who deliberately seek violent confrontation and refuse all efforts at peaceful resolution of issues must expect society to use its police power in its own defense."
 In response to Silber's decision of a forceful police intervention, the Faculty State conducted a vote on Silber's resignation which could not pass due to a "vote of 140–25 with 32 abstentions."
 As a result of this failed motion, Peter P. Gabriel resigned his position as the dean of Boston University's School of Management in protest of Silber's presidency and his "counterproductive" leadership.
 Silber's support of military recruitment on campus, which he pushed to make the university eligible for federal grants, caused other demonstrations.
 On December 5, 1972, fifteen BU Student Government officers started a three-day hunger strike at Marsh Chapel demanding Silber "to file a lawsuit against the Federal government challenging the constitutionality of the Herbert Amendment."